CS Research Officer

 Awarded a Victorian State Disability Plan 2002-2012 PhD Scholarship.

-Study Title: ‘What do we mean by Support?
-The receipt of Disability Services and Compensation for People with a Spinal Cord Injury (SCI) in Victoria’.
+Study Title: 'What do we mean by support?
+The receipt of support services and compensation for people with SCI in Victoria'.

 Mar 2005 - Aug 2012

 - Sandybeach Community Learning Centre; Sandringham, Vic